MagagniniMarica/Uncertain-Data-kNN-Counterfactuals/README.md

 ## Requirements and Python version

-The code was tested with Python 3.12.3 and the package versions listed in REQUIREMENTS.txt.
+The code was tested with Python 3.12.3 and the package versions listed in `REQUIREMENTS.txt`.

 A valid Gurobi license is required to run the optimization models.